Afrolumens Project text logo

 News headline of death of formerly enslaved person.

-Newly restored: Photos and video from Harrisburg's 2010 "Grand Review of Colored Troops."
-Check it out here:
+Commemoration: Photos and video from Harrisburg's 2010 "Grand Review of Colored Troops."
+We have pictures and video:

 African American Civil War re-enactors parade on Front Street.
 USCT Re-enactor at the Harris-Cameron mansion.